n1lby73/c-compiler/README.md

 And guess what !!!

-- you can invoke this script from any direectory your working on
+- you can invoke this script from any directory you're working on
 - you can define a path where your c or c++ program is

 ## Installation